LudovicEspeel/course-web-essentials/docs/32_frontend_scripting_js/README.md

 This is normal because the HTML page is processed by the browser from top to bottom, so the JavaScript file is loaded first and attempts to select HTML elements that have not yet been loaded.

-There are several options to solve the problem.
+There are several options to solve this problem.

 #### Option 1: put the JavaScript file include or code at the end of the `<body>` section

 This is the option that might first come to mind, but the problem here is that you will have to scroll all the way down through the (lengthy) HTML page to find the JavaScript code or file include.

 #### Option 2: encapsulate the JavaScript code in an `addEventListener` block